EOSDIS DAACs Celebrate Milestones of Service to Global Data Users

 Over the past few years, numerous DAACs have achieved milestones of service to the global network of EOSDIS data users.
-The summer of 2018 saw the 25th anniversary of NASA's National Snow and Ice Data Center (NSIDC) DAAC as well as the 20th anniversary of the relocation of the Center for International Earth Science Information Network (which is the home of NASA’s Socioeconomic Data and Applications Center [SEDAC]) to Columbia University.
-NASA's Land Processes DAAC (LP DAAC) observed its 25th anniversary in 2015, while NASA's Alaska Satellite Facility (ASF) DAAC reached this milestone in 2016.
+The summer of 2018 saw the 25th anniversary of the National Snow and Ice Data Center DAAC (NSIDC DAAC) as well as the 20th anniversary of the relocation of the Center for International Earth Science Information Network (which is the home of the Socioeconomic Data and Applications Center [SEDAC]) to Columbia University. the Land Processes DAAC (LP DAAC) observed its 25th anniversary in 2015, while the Alaska Satellite Facility DAAC (ASF DAAC) reached this milestone in 2016.
 The DAAC network and its partnership with academia, other federal agencies, and NASA has led to the development of a world-class science data system.